 - Advanced pricing options

-- Use customized sales pages to increase sales
+- Use a customized course sales page to increase sales

 - 130+ international currencies